menu

 1. Best Scenic Drive for Fall Colors in Colorado: Kebler Pass

 Home to the largest aspen grove in Colorado and stretching approximately 30 miles from Highway 133 to the small mountain town of Crested Butte, Kebler Pass is the quintessential Colorado drive to catch some of the best foliage the state has to offer.
+If you’re planning a road trip to see fall colors in Colorado, Kebler Pass needs to be on the route.

 Woman wearing a long black dress stands in a forest of yellow aspens along Kebler Pass near Crested Butte, Colorado.